A Famous Burial Site That Isn’t Anymore

 “Therefore, to fully refute such silly and impossible allegations, it was determined by the Museum Committee on the Mound to hold a public meeting where visiting scientists could lecture on Historic Mounds and Historic Mound Builders, and instruct the people of Pittsburgh and others interested, concerning recent archaeological investigations, and what has been revealed by them.”

-Those top scientists were in town anyway to witness the dig.
+Those top scientists were in town anyway.
+They wanted to witness the dig.

 Imagine vested suits and pocket watches, cigar smoke and spittoons.
 They convened amid a large crowd at the Carnegie Library auditorium on what is now the North Side.